Procedural Generation of Articulated Simulation-Ready Assets: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

 Interacting with articulated objects is an essential step in many important applications for robotics.
-From using hinged fridges and dishwashers, pushing buttons, opening drawers, to traversing doors with various handles, robots require the ability to manipulate articulated objects to accomplish useful tasks in the real world.
+From using hinged fridges and dishwashers, pushing buttons, opening drawers, to traversing doors with various handles, robots must manipulate these articulated objects to perform useful real-world tasks.